EiriasValar/FF4FE-Tracker/README.md

   all on the same trip?
 Maybe you're just scanning for Life potions, not having enough money for equipment and hoping never to have to shop for it at all?
 Or you just accidentally skip a shop?
+- Harmonize the key item and shop icons' background colours with the rest of the interface.
+They seem best on blue, but it's probably fine to let the user pick their poison.
+Just, they very much don't work on white.
+Try black shadows?